-The ROC website provides a number of factsheets in relation to the financial reporting process and associated timelines.
-The website also contains the s.253 reporting guidelines and a model set of financial statements.
+The Commission's website provides a number of factsheets in relation to the financial reporting process and associated timelines.
+The website also contains the section 253 reporting guidelines and a model set of financial statements.

-The ROC recommends that reporting units use these model financial statements to assist in complying with the RO Act, the s.253 reporting guidelines and Australian Accounting Standards.
+The Commission recommends that reporting units use these model financial statements to assist in complying with the RO Act, the section 253 reporting guidelines and Australian Accounting Standards.
 Access to this information is available via this link.

-If you have any queries regarding this letter, please contact me on (02) 6240 9999 or by email at Madeleine.Hurrell@roc.gov.au.
+If you have any queries regarding this letter, please contact Kylie Ngo on 1300 341 665 or via email at regorgs@fwc.gov.au.

-Yours sincerely,
+Yours sincerely